dcelisgarza/DDD.jl/docs/src/index.md

 SlipSystem{BCC,Array{Float64,1}}(BCC(), [1.0, 1.0, 1.0], [1.0, -1.0, 0.0])
 ```

 We also need dislocation sources.
 We make use of Julia's type system to create standard functions for loop generation.
-We provide a way of easily and quickly generating loops whose segments inhabit the same slip system.
+We provide a way to easily and quickly generate loops whose segments inhabit the same slip system.
 However, new `DislocationLoop()` methods can be made by subtyping `AbstractDlnStr`, and dispatching on the new type.
 One may of also course also use the default constructor and build the initial structures manually.

 Here we make a regular pentagonal prismatic dislocation loop, and a regular hexagonal prismatic dislocation loop.
-Note that the segments may be of arbitrary length, but having asymmetric sides may result in a very ugly and irregular dislocations that may be unphysical or may end up remeshing once the simulation gets under way.
-As such we recommend making the segment lengths symmetric.
+The segments may be of arbitrary length, but having asymmetric sides may result in very ugly, irregular dislocations that may be unphysical or may end up remeshing as soon as the simulation gets under way.
+As such, we recommend making the segment lengths symmetric.
 ```julia
 julia> prisPentagon = DislocationLoop(
           loopPrism();    # Prismatic loop, all segments are edge segments.